 The benefits of the scheme can be availed at any government hospital or empanelled private hospital.

 The eligibility of beneficiaries targeted towards the poor, deprived rural families and identified occupational category of urban workers’ families based on the Socio-Economic Caste Census (SECC) 2011 data.

-An Ayushman Bharat National Health Protection Mission Council will be established for effective coordination between the Central and the state governments.
+An Ayushman Bharat National Health Protection Mission will be established for effective coordination between the Central and the state governments.

 The scheme covers about 40% of the country’s population who are poor and vulnerable.

 All expenses incurred by the beneficiary from his pocket during the hospitalisation will also be covered.

 The cost incurred during the pre and post-hospitalisation period will be covered.

 Daycare treatment expenses are covered by the scheme.